vgacentrifuge/pcb/README.md

 [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) is "open drain", which means we must use pull-up resistors on the lines.
 Calculations can be found in this [EFM32GG application note](https://www.silabs.com/documents/public/application-notes/AN0011.pdf).

+We use I2C for the LCD, and I2C for the ADCs.
+They both seem to like 400kHz, which means a 2kOhm resistor is common.
+They both also want to be pulled up to 3.3V.

 ### Power circuit
 We base it on the PCB lecture.
 We need to power up the 1.0V, 1.8V and 3.3V in order.
 The MCU and SD card use 3.3V, so does the SRAM.